jpetazzo/intro-to-docker/slides/Start_And_Attach.md

 ## SIGWINCH

-* When you `docker attach`, the Docker Engine sends a couple of SIGWINCH signals to the container.
+* When you `docker attach`, the Docker Engine sends SIGWINCH signals to the container.

 * SIGWINCH = WINdow CHange; indicates a change in window size.

 * This will cause some CLI and TUI programs to redraw the screen.

 * But not all of them.